 Truth be told, it took me a while to get up the courage to make my own homemade yogurt.
 After all, it was hard to believe that the creaminess and consistency of store bought yogurt could even be reproduced at home.
 I thought for sure you must need some sort of huge, magic yogurt making machine to pull that off.

 But the more research I did, I realized that the magic is actually in the microbes.
 Indeed, all you need to make perfect, rich and creamy yogurt are two ingredients: milk, and a few tablespoons of store bought yogurt.
 Once you’ve made one batch, you can then use your own homemade yogurt as a starter for the next batch.
-And the next batch, and... you get the idea here.
+And the next batch, and...you get the idea here.
+An Instant Pot makes the process easy, but you can still make yogurt without one!

-Before you get started on your yogurt-making expedition, you should know that the time it takes to make the yogurt from start to finish is about 6 ½ hours, or perhaps a bit longer depending on how tart you like your yogurt.
+Before you get started on your yogurt making, you should know that the time it takes to make yogurt from start to finish is about 6 ½ hours, or perhaps a bit longer depending on how tart you like your yogurt.

 This is not to say you'll be in the kitchen all day!
 The prep and setup is pretty quick, under 30 minutes, but the time it takes to culture your yogurt in the Instant Pot is at least 6 hours.